Tikubonn/ree/README.md

 # Ree

-Ree is a small C language's library that provide the [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) for binary. this designed that run on one of allocated memory space. but this has not been optimized about memory spending and response speed, so you should use another library in your application if you need performance :D
+Ree is a small C language's library that provide the [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) for byte array. this designed that run on one of allocated memory space. but this has not been optimized about memory spending and response speed, so you should use another library in your application if you need performance :D

 ```c
 ree_string *string = make_ree_string0("hello (.+)!");